MuthammalMahendiran/M3_Wiper-Control-System/1_Requirements/README.md

-# WIPER CONTROL SYSTEM
+# REQUIREMENTS
-## OBJECTIVE

-   The main objective of this project is through ARM microcontroller to design a wiper control system.
-The project mainly insists on controlling the motion of wiper based on frequency and time period (in seconds).

-## 4W’s and 1H:
+## 4'WS and 1H:

-### Who
+#### Who
-- With view of sensing the obstacle wiper is control system is being user by all heavy vehicle/automobile user's (like car, truck, train, chopper).It can help people driving vehicles in terrain, roads, hill station and highways.
+ With view of sensing the obstacle wiper is control system is being user by all heavy vehicle/automobile user's (like car, truck, train, chopper).It can help people driving vehicles in terrain, roads, hill station and highways.

-### What
+#### What

-- 3 LEDS are used in the wiper system.
+ 3 LEDS are used in the wiper system.

-### When
+#### When

-- It is used when the key ignition is turned ON/OFF where three LED's are turned ON/OFF depending the frequency.
+ It is used when the key ignition is turned ON/OFF where three LED's are turned ON/OFF depending the frequency.

-### Where
+#### Where

-- IT is used in heavy vehicle/automobile
+IT is used in heavy vehicle/automobile
-### How
+#### How

-- IT  can be achieved throught the analog to digital convertor, LEDS, timer's and so on..
+ IT  can be achieved throught the analog to digital convertor, LEDS, timer's and so on..

 ## SWOT ANALYSIS: